rajakolluru/cheniledocs.github.io/pages/chenile/150-testing.md

 2. Provides a ready made integration with Spring Mock MVC that allows people to test services from the outside including things like serialization, deserialization, service policies etc.
 3. Since Spring Mock MVC supports a scripting language, this framework provides a thin wrapper that allows people to write test cases using a standardized Gherkin syntax.

-# Gherkin Syntax
+## Gherkin Syntax
-Chenile framework supports the following types of test syntax and structure:
+Chenile framework has developed its own Gherkin syntax.
+This supports scripting.
+Hence this can be used without the need to

 ## Test Invocation
 ### POST / PUT